Prepare for the Certification Exam

-Each certification exam is based on the appropriate category-specific training manual (Turf & Landscapes, Field & Vegetable, etc).
+Each certification exam is based on the appropriate category-specific training manual (for example, Turf & Landscape, Field & Vegetable Crops, etc.).
 Within each category, the exam questions address the learning objectives that are listed at the beginning of each chapter in the manual.
 Obviously, then, reading and studying your manual will best prepare you for the exam.

 Exams consists of approximately 70 multiple-choice questions.